6 Super-Grains You Should Be EatingArticle posted in: Diet & Nutrition

 Farro is a staple of Italy and is often prepared as a risotto dish.
 Recently it’s become more popular and therefore more available in the U.S. Like Barley, you should avoid the “pearled” variety of farro as it’s not a whole grain.
 Whole grain farro is rich in fiber (one cup has approximately eight grams) and minerals like magnesium, which is important for proper maintenance and function of the body’s bones, nerves and muscles.

+Is quinoa good for you?
 Probably one of the best known of the “ancient grains,” quinoa is an easy grain to toss into soups, salads or even baked goods, to pack it with a serious nutritional punch.
 Like amaranth, quinoa is also a complete protein.
 Just one cooked cup contains eight grams of protein.
 Quinoa is also a good source of iron, which helps keep the body’s red blood cells healthy.